-If you are thinking about applying to University of New England, the deadline for Fall 2022 admissions is February 15 and the fee for the application costs $40.
-Application fees can add up, but some schools do have free applications and students who are struggling to afford application fees may be eligible for an application fee waiver.
+If you are planning on applying to University of New England, the regular decision application deadline is February 15 and the fee for the application is $40.

 University of New England does not offer early decision but does offer early action.

-Mark your calendar!
-The Early Action deadline is November 15, which is coming up fast!
-University of New England will release EA admissions decisions no later than December 15.
-University of New England accepts about 88% of early action applicants* and 87% all applicants for all deadlines..
-In 2021, University of New England admitted 2,411 of the 2,754 who applied early action.
+University of New England accepts about 94% of early action applicants and 90% all applicants for all deadlines.
+Last year, University of New England admitted 1,97 of the 2,11 who applied early action.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
 Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you shine.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.

 |Academic GPA||Very Important|

-To apply, all applicants to University of New England must submit the following items.
+To apply to University of New England, all applicants must submit the following items.
 Double check with University of New England's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

 |Transcript of High School Record||√|

 Students admitted to University of New England have an average unweighted GPA of 3.4.